 Information & Communication Technology

-The digital programs at Gowrie Primary School are based on the Google for Education suite of apps (G-Suite).
-These apps allow students to complete much of their learning from home or school on a range of connected devices.
+The digital programs at Gowrie Primary School are based within Google Workspace for Education.
+Workspace allows students to learn at school or from home on a range of connected devices.

 Gowrie students have access to Chromebooks at all year levels in varying capacity.
 K-2 classes have access to class sets of Chromebooks for use in Literacy and Numeracy lessons, as well as learning digital literacy skills in targeted lessons.
 3-6 students have 1:1 access to a Chromebook for accessing their individual programs.